Attachment Trauma and Self-Esteem

 In the face of continuous and extreme trauma, some children quickly learn that their anger responses can subject them to more pain.
 Consequently, they internalize anger instead of expressing it when they feel powerless against the adults who inflict the pain.
 Their emotional distress escalates to an intolerable level beyond their ability to cope.
 The human nervous system is wired to protect itself, so it down-regulates to shut off all emotions.
 Psychotherapists refer to this as dissociation.

-Zoning out or being on “auto-pilot” can occur to anyone and are examples of mild dissociation.
+Zoning out or being on an “auto-pilot” can occur to anyone and are examples of mild dissociation.
 You may feel a sense of numbness when it occurs.
 Dissociation on a chronic basis causes children to become disconnected from their thoughts, feelings, behaviour and sense of self.
 A child who consistently shuts off their emotions to survive grows up to be an adult who struggles to use anger assertively when responding to situations that require constraint, such as at the workplace.
 Tragically, childhood trauma and internalized anger may end up making healthy relationships a lifelong struggle for some individuals.

 But this problem does not stop with the traumatized child.
 Without lived experiences of a safe childhood, children become adults who may struggle to form strong attachments with their own children.
 Kids do not understand that their caregivers have limitations.
 So the next generation ends up either internalizing or externalizing anger when parents fail to meet their emotional needs.
 These children often believe they are never “good enough.”
 Feelings of low self-esteem, shame and self-blame now cycle down to them and become a blueprint for how they navigate future attachment relationships.
 This is what intergenerational trauma looks like, and one way to break the pattern is to understand and transform your anger responses.